LinLi-0909/M-DNB-model/README.md

 ## Overview
 The generation of ectoderm, mesoderm, and endoderm layers is the most critical biological process during the gastrulation of embryo development.
 Such a differentiation process in human embryonic stem cells (hESCs) is an inherently nonlinear multi-stage dynamical process which contain multiple tipping points playing crucial roles in the cell-fate decision.
 However, the tipping points of the process are largely unknown, letting alone the understanding of the molecular regulation on these critical events.
 Here by designing a module-based dynamic network biomarker (M-DNB) model, we quantitatively pinpointed two tipping points of the differentiation of hESCs towards definitive endoderm, which leads to the identification of M-DNB factors (FOS, HSF1, MYCN, TP53 and MYC) of this process.
 The stage-specific and essential roles of M-DNB factors in the cell-fate decision were confirmed by the differentiation experiments.
-We demonstrate that before the tipping points, M-DNB factors are able to maintain the cell states and orchestrate cell fate determination during hESC (ES)-to-ME and ME-to-DE differentiation processes, which not only leads to better understanding of endodermal specification of hESCs but also reveals the power of the M-DNB model to identify critical transition points with their key factors in diverse biological processes including cell differentiation and transdifferentiation dynamics.<br />
+We demonstrate that before the tipping points, M-DNB factors are able to maintain the cell states and orchestrate cell fate determination during hESC (ES)-to-ME and ME-to-DE differentiation processes, which not only leads to better understanding of endodermal specification of hESCs but also reveals the power of the M-DNB model to identify critical transition points with their key factors in diverse biological processes including cell differentiation and transdifferentiation dynamics. <br />
 ![image](https://user-images.githubusercontent.com/63344240/200559155-2d44fe9f-968a-415d-b2d0-a8e2dcb54395.png)

-##Install
+## M-DNB analysis Guide
 M-DNB model is designed based on matlab.

-## M-DNB analysis Guide
 ### Step1.
 Get network from PPI network
 First, we should obtain the network from PPI network from STRING (https://cn.string-db.org/).
 The PPI network of human can be downloaded from https://github.com/LinLi-0909/M-DNB-model/blob/main/9606.protein.links.v10.zip.